gka/chroma.js/src/index.md

 chroma.scale(['yellow', '008ae5']).domain([0,100]);
 ```

-You can change the input domain to match your specific use case.
+You can use the domain to set the exact positions of each color.

 ```js
 // default domain is [0,1]